-Table 7 reports the estimated parameters of the models for the percentage improvement by the ADL-intra-EWC model over the ADL-intra model regarding the MASE with and without category dummy variables.
-For the model without the category dummy variables, the estimate of the parameter “Randomness and growth” is positive (e.g., 0.004) and statistical significant (e.g., p-value<0.000).
-For the model with category dummy variables, the estimate for “Randomness and growth” stays positive (e.g., 0.003) and statistical significant (e.g., p-value= 0.001).
-We also explore the determinants of the percentage improvement of the MASE by the ADL-own-EWC model (compared to the ADL-own model), by the ADL-intra-IC model (compared to the ADL-intra model), and by the ADL-own-IC model (compared to the ADL-own model).
-We find the following from the analysis.
-First, the coefficients for the factor “Randomness and growth” are all positive and statistically significant, which suggests that our proposed models tend to be more advantageous for the SKU’s which are difficult to forecast and exhibiting a trend in sales.
-Second, the ADL-intra-IC model and the ADL-own-IC model tend to have disadvantages for the SKU’s with a high proportion of outliers and general variations and for the SKU’s with the high central tendency of sales.
-This may indicate that the ‘intercept correction’ for the bias can be submerged by high sales pikes which are usually ‘outliers’ and caused by promotions.
-For simplicity, we only show the results for the MASE and when the horizon is one to eight weeks ahead.
-The results are consistent across all the error measures and forecast horizons.
-This indicates that we may pre-test these features of the SKU and then determine the optimal sales forecasting method specifically for that SKU.
+Table 7 reports the estimated parameters of the models.
+The dependent variables are the percentage improvement of the candidate models compared with their counterparts which overlook the structural break issue for the MASE and when the horizon is one to eight weeks ahead at SKU level.
+The results are consistent across other error measures and forecast horizons.
+For the ADL-intra-EWC model over the ADL-intra model without product category dummies the estimate of the parameter “Randomness and growth” is positive (e.g., 0.4) and statistical significant (e.g., p-value<0.001): similarly, for the extended model with category dummy variables included.
+This result holds true also for the models which only include the focal marketing variables.
+This suggests that our proposed models tend to be more advantageous for the SKUs which are difficult to forecast and exhibit a trend in sales (except for the ADL-EWC-IC model, where the advantage is not significant).
+This is possibly because that the SKUs with higher levels of ‘randomness and trend’ are more affected by the structural break issue.
+Second, the ADL-intra-IC model, the ADL-own-IC model, and the ADL-EWC-IC model tend to have disadvantages for the SKUs with a high proportion of outliers and for the SKUs with the high central tendency of sales.
+This may indicate that the ‘intercept correction’ for the bias can be submerged by high sales peaks which are usually ‘outliers’ and caused by promotions.
+We also investigate the determinants of the comparative performance between the ADL-intra-EWC model and the ADL-intra-IC model.
+This suggests that the ADL-intra-IC model tend to be more advantageous for the SKUs which are difficult to forecast and exhibit a trend in sales.
+This indicates that we may pre-test these features for each SKU and then determine the optimal sales forecasting method specifically for that SKU.

+Table 8.
+Forecasting performance regarding percentage reductions in various error measures